gavinmcfarland/plugma/docs/migration/v2/README.md

 This only applies if you were referencing envariables inside you main code using `process.env`.

 All environment variables used by Plugma must be prefixed with `VITE_` and referenced using the `import.meta.env` object.
-This is because variables prefixed with `VITE_` are exposed to the client which can be discovered by inspecting the bundled source code where the plugin runs inside Figma, even if used only in the main thread.
+The `VITE_` prefix is required to explicitly mark these variables as exposed to the client.
+This applies to both main thread code and UI code, because even though main thread code doesn't render in the UI, it still runs in the client context where the bundled code is exposed and can be inspected.

 #### Example changes required